 Researching the last squire’s life

-Bonnie Lovelock is one of the National Trust’s volunteers who have been helping the University of Leicester to research the life of Robert Wyndham Ketton-Cremer…
+Bonnie Lovelock is one of the National Trust’s volunteers who helped the University of Leicester to research the life of Robert Wyndham Ketton-Cremer.

 The last squire bequeathed his beloved Felbrigg to the National Trust after much discussion.